QiaoranChelsea/own-Q-A/Install Doctest by using cabal in Mac OS X.md

 ## 1. Install haskell platform
   - Go to website https://www.haskell.org/platform/
-  - follow the instruction to install haskell platform
+  - Follow the instruction to install haskell platform

 ## 2. update the list of package in hackage
   1) open your terminal